BlasBenito/myWebsite/content/home/demo.md

 weight = 15  # Order that this section will appear.

 title = "Welcome!"
-subtitle = "I am Blas, a quantitative ecologist and biogeographer currently working at [Maestre Lab](https://maestrelab.com/en/) (University of Alicante).
-Here you can find out who I am, what my research is about through my CV, publications, and blog posts related to my work and expertise."
+subtitle = "I am Blas, a researcher working at [Maestre Lab](https://maestrelab.com/en/) with a broad interest in ecology, biogeography, quantitative methods, machine learning, and the R language. "

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.